 Animated Feature: Pinocchio 3000, dir.: Daniel Robichaud.

 Costume Design: Yvonne Blake, The Bridge of San Luis Rey / El puente de San Luis Rey.

 Original Song: “Zambie Mameto” by Carlinhos Brown & Mateus, Miracle of Candeal.

 Short Film: Diez minutos, dir.: Alberto Ruiz Rojo.

 Animated Short: El enigma del Chico Croqueta, dir.: Pablo Llorens.

 Goya Awards website.

-Images of Lola Dueñas, Belén Rueda, and Javier Bardem in the pro-euthanasia drama The Sea Inside: Fine Line Features.
+Lola Dueñas, Belén Rueda, and Javier Bardem The Sea Inside images: Fine Line Features.